-RDS instances are divided into Basic Edition, High-availability Edition, Cluster Edition, and Enterprise Edition.
+ApsaraDB for RDS offers four editions: Basic Edition, High-availability Edition, Cluster Edition, and Enterprise Edition.
 This topic describes the High-availability Edition.

-High-availability Edition instances provide comprehensive features such as auto scaling, backup and restoration, performance optimization, and read/write splitting.
-The instances also provide the SQL explorer feature to query SQL execution records.
-This feature makes database access traceable and guarantees the security of core data.
+The High-availability Edition supports all of the features that are provided by ApsaraDB for RDS.
+These features include automatic scaling, backup and restoration, performance optimization, read/write splitting, and SQL explorer.
+The SQL explorer feature allows you to query logs about the SQL statements executed.
+This makes database access traceable and ensures the security of important data.

 Upgrade to High-availability Edition

-- RDS SQL Server Basic Edition instances can be upgraded to High-availability Edition instances in the console.
+- If your RDS instance is running SQL Server, you can upgrade its edition from Basic to High-availability in the ApsaraDB for RDS console.
 For more information, see Upgrade from Basic Edition to High-availability Edition.